 Imagine that you have just finished litigating a highly contentious child support issue that has ended with the court ordering you to pay child support.
 The next question is, how long will the obligation last?

 In Colorado, generally the answer is that the child support obligation continues until the child reaches the age of emancipation.
 Emancipation is the age at which an individual’s status in society changes from child to adult.
-The notion that child support should cease when the child becomes an adult is rooted in the idea that adults should be required to achieve their own financial independence.
+The notion that parents should stop collecting child support when the child becomes an adult is rooted in the idea that adults should be required to achieve their own financial independence.

 The next question is, “when does a child become emancipated”?
 Of course, the most common way that one becomes emancipated is by attaining the age of majority.
 The age of majority is currently 19 in Colorado.